grouan/OSM_website_widget/README.md

 # OSM Website Widget
 ![OSM Logo](osm_logo_92x72px.png)
-<br />Insert <b>a custom Open Street Map (OSM) widget map pointing to a specified location</b>.<br />
+<br />Insert <b>a custom Open Street Map (OSM) widget map pointing to a specified location</b> in just 3 min !<br />
-You don't need to code anything, neither to be a great designer : simply copy-paste these little pieces of code at the specified place :) You'll just need to create a MapBox account to use great background design.
+You don't need to code anything, neither to be a great designer : simply copy-paste these little pieces of code at the specified place :yum: You'll just need to create a MapBox account to use great background design.
 It's free and Open Source, perfect for a Contact Page, a Column or Widget... !

 ## /// What you need